Chanryma/JMExpandableTableView/README.md

 # JMExpandableTableView
-A simple-to-integrate and easy-to-use expandable table view.
+A simple-to-integrate and easy-to-use expandable table view, for iOS.